magknight/aviatorsDocs/docs/flightTutorial.md

 source: flightTutorial.md

 # 787 Full flight tutorial
+!!! warning "Legacy" This tutorial is designed for the 787: Aviator's Edition version v1.2.4 - It is no longer updated, and not suitable for use with current release versions.

 A getting-started tutorial, detailing the main steps to make your first flight in the Magknight **787**: Aviator's Edition.
 It doesn't include details on using the EFB for performance data, or how advanced systems work.
 ## Route Information
 **All weights are given in METRIC units**